Priority development areas and projects

 The Minister for Economic Development Queensland (MEDQ) may declare a PDA under the Economic Development Act 2012.

 Economic Development Queensland (EDQ) manages development projects in some PDAs.
-Projects may include, for example, town centre rejuvenation, industrial opportunities and residential estates in joint venture with local government and industry.
+Projects may include, for example, commercial development, industrial opportunities and residential estates in partnership with local government and industry.

 Declaration of PDAs